Kommotion/PooperScooper/README.md

 5. **Configure Credentials**

-Add credentials to config.json from Spotify/Discord
+Add credentials to config.json from Spotify/Discord.
+Place in root dir of bot.
 ```j
 {
   "token": "",